nathsten/Quantitative-Finance-Crashcourse/README.md

     We will also take a look into using various call-options to create a hedging portfolio to hedge against directional risk as well as volatility risk.

+    Use stock spesific models to perform informed simulations on a portfolio.

 - Benchmark regression.

     - Using OLS we will look at how to use regression on indicators to make a benchmark model of which signals to look for in a risk adjusted portfolio.